What factors lead to signal divergence across species?

 1) Associative learning and the evolution of alarm calls

-My work also addressed the evolutionary rate of alarm calls using recently developed methods to compare rates of evolution of multiple traits shared by the same species.
-We demonstrated that the number and variety of receivers may strongly influence the rate and nature of signal divergence: alarm calls directed at a narrower set of receivers evolve at slower rates than those directed at a more diverse set of receivers (Wheatcroft and Price 2014).
-In extreme cases, communication between a pair of species may even promote call convergence through copying or mimicry (Wheatcroft and Price 2013).
+My work also addressed why alarm calls vary across species.
+We demonstrated that the number and variety of receivers may strongly influence the rate and nature of signal divergence: alarm calls directed at a narrower set of receivers evolve at slower rates than those directed at a more diverse set of receivers.

-2) Innate auditory predispositions, song learning, and speciation
+2) The role of innate auditory perception in song learning and speciation

-I am using playback experiments, acoustic analysis, and neurobiological methods to study the genetic and neural basis of auditory predispositions in two species of closely related, co-occurring songbirds, the pied (Ficedula hypoleuca) and collared flycatcher (F. albicollis).
+I use playback experiments, acoustic analysis, and neurobiological methods to study the genetic and neural basis of auditory perception in two species of closely related, co-occurring songbirds, the pied (Ficedula hypoleuca) and collared flycatcher (F. albicollis).